1. Qualifying Employment

 10. Limited Funds Contingency and Right to Modify

-The Berkeley Law Loan Repayment Assistance Program (LRAP) is designed to aid Berkeley Law graduates who earned the Juris Doctor (J.D.) degree and wish to undertake qualifying public service employment for nonprofit public interest organizations or government agencies.
-Under this program, the School of Law will provide one or a series of forgivable loans over a period not to exceed 10 years to cover educational student loan payments to be made in the six-month period following the granting of each LRAP loan.
-Each LRAP loan, with the exception of the ones for judicial clerkships of less than two years (see Qualifying Employment), will be forgiven at the end of the six-month period and a new loan will be issued if all program requirements have been met.
+The Berkeley Law Loan Repayment Assistance Program (LRAP) is designed to aid Berkeley Law graduates who earned the Juris Doctor (J.D.) degree and are undertaking qualifying public service employment for nonprofit public interest organizations or government agencies.
+Under this program, Berkeley Law will provide one or a series of forgivable loans over a period not to exceed 10 years to cover educational student loan payments to be made in the six-month period following the granting of each LRAP loan.
+Each LRAP loan, with the exception of the ones for judicial clerkships of less than two years (see Qualifying Employment), will be either partially or fully forgiven at the end of the LRAP contract period and a new loan will be issued if all program requirements have been met.

 The following guidelines are for the graduates of the Classes of 1997 through 2012 that provide two options for program participants.
-The first is the Standard Track that Berkeley Law has provided from 1997 through 2009, and the second is the Income Based Repayment (IBR) Track that is designed to provide greater support than the Standard Track because it integrates the LRAP with the federal government’s Income Based Repayment of federal student loans and Public Service Loan Forgiveness of federal Direct Loans.
-The integration allows the LRAP to provide support for student loan debt greater than $100,000 if the borrower elects to make the low monthly student loan payments provided by the IBR option.
+The first is the Standard Track that Berkeley Law has provided from 1997 through 2009, and the second is the Income-Driven Repayment (IDR) Track that is designed to provide greater support than the Standard Track because it integrates LRAP with the federal government’s income-driven repayment plans (IBR and PAYE) and Public Service Loan Forgiveness (PSLF) of federal Direct loans.
+The integration allows the LRAP to provide support for student loan debt greater than $100,000 if the borrower elects to make the low monthly student loan payments provided by the IDR option.

 Please be sure to read this entire document before completing the LRAP application.

-The LRAP provides financial support to recent graduates who earned the J.D. and are employed in public service settings, where salaries are significantly lower than in the private sector.
+LRAP provides financial support to graduates who earned the J.D. and are employed in public service settings, where salaries are significantly lower than in the private sector.
 Graduates may participate in the program for up to 10 years.
+Participants must have entered LRAP within 3.5 years of graduation to be eligible for support.

-LRAP constitutes a core component in Berkeley Law’s effort to serve as a public law school, in this case by increasing the ability of its graduates to enter into public service legal jobs and careers.
+LRAP constitutes a core component in Berkeley Law’s effort to serve as a public law school, in this case by increasing the ability of its graduates to enter into public service legal jobs and careers and lowering the student debt barrier.
 The program aims to ease the financial burden imposed by the escalating costs of a legal education on recent alumni who might otherwise be excluded by economic considerations from accepting relatively low-paying public sector work.
 The program recognizes the value of public service as a goal for the law school itself and for the lawyers it trains generally, as well as the importance of freedom of career choice for Berkeley Law graduates.

-LRAP loans will be granted on a semiannual basis, assisting participants with all qualified student loan payments to be made in the following six months.
-At the end of six months, the LRAP loan will be forgiven (canceled) when the participant demonstrates that he or she has met the employment and income requirements and made all the qualified educational loan payments.
+LRAP loans will be granted on a semiannual or annual basis, assisting participants with all qualified student loan payments to be made in the following months.
+At the end of an LRAP contract month, the LRAP loan will be forgiven (canceled) when the participant demonstrates that they have met the employment and income requirements and made all the qualified educational loan payments.
 (See exception for participants in judicial clerkships of less than two years under Qualifying Employment.)

 To be eligible for LRAP, an applicant must work in qualifying employment.
-Only loan repayments made while participants work in qualifying employment will be eligible for assistance with an LRAP loan and subsequent cancellation.
+Only loan payments made while working in qualifying employment will be eligible for LRAP assistance and the subsequent LRAP loan cancellation.

-Qualifying employment is defined as greater than half-time work for a 501(c)(3) nonprofit organization or an agency of government in law-related employment.
-It includes but is not limited to prosecutors, public defenders, military JAG corps, legislative staff, and administrative agency staff that make substantial use of legal skills, for example, by requiring passage of the bar or otherwise drawing heavily on law school training.
-Positions with international NGOs or foreign governments meeting the above requirements can qualify for LRAP coverage.
-Non-tenure and tenure track academic positions at nonprofit educational institutions, including but not limited to clinical instructors and research fellows, can also qualify.
-The inclusion of tenure track academic positions begins with the Class of 2012 JSP graduates who earned their JD at Berkeley Law.
-A preliminary review of prospective jobs by the LRAP Coordinator is available and encouraged.
+Qualifying employment for LRAP purposes is defined as greater than half-time work for a nonprofit organization or an agency of government in law-related employment.
+It includes but is not limited to prosecutors, public defenders, military JAG corps, legislative staff, and administrative agency staff that make substantial use of legal skills, for example, by requiring a J.D. and/or passage of the Bar or otherwise drawing heavily on law school training.
+Non-tenure and tenure track academic positions at nonprofit educational institutions, including clinical instructors and research fellows, can also qualify, so long as the positions are law-related and meet our salary requirements The inclusion of tenure track academic positions begins with the Class of 2012 JSP graduates who earned their JD at Berkeley Law.
+A preliminary review of prospective jobs by the LRAP Advisor is available and encouraged (you can email firstname.lastname@example.org or make an LRAP appointment).

 LRAP does not cover graduates whose employment has been deferred and are receiving a fellowship or stipend to do volunteer public interest work before joining their private law firms.
 The program is designed to provide assistance solely to graduates who are pursuing public interest work or government employment.

-Eligibility for LRAP loans, as well as the amount of the educational loans and the scheduled repayment of them, depends also on an applicant’s annualized full-time income.
-Annualized full-time income is the equivalent of the gross income reported in the Financial Statement and Personal Information section of the LRAP application.
+Eligibility for LRAP loans also depends on an applicant’s annualized full-time income.
+Gross income must be reported in the Financial Statement section of the LRAP application.
+Applicants must provide gross income before taxes, deductions, or adjustments.
+For most individuals this is equivalent to the published annually salary as reported on the LRAP Employer Verification Form.
+Applicants must also report gross income from all sources of income, including salaries, bonuses, interest income, dividend income, and rental income.
 For those applicants working less than full-time, it includes salary adjusted for the calendar period employed and the number of hours worked per week.

 A married participant’s annualized full-time income will not be adjusted unless his or her spouse has a higher income, in which case the participant’s eligible income will be calculated based on half of the joint income of the couple.